jhallen/exorsim/rload/rload.md

 \<section> is one byte indicating the section of the starting address.
 \<offset> is two bytes giving the starting address relative that specified section.

+# RLOAD/RASM notes

+If you put an ORG in a PSCT, it is converted into an ASCT.